minibom/happyfarm/README.md

     -   `src/lib/firebase.ts`: Firebase app initialization.
 -   `public/`: Static assets.

+## Scheduled Tasks (e.g., Market Updates)

+The game includes AI flows that can be used to dynamically update aspects like market prices or generate market events.
+These are designed to be triggered by a scheduled backend process.

+### Market Price Updates

+An API route `/api/admin/trigger-market-update` is provided to facilitate automated market price updates.
+This route:
+1. Fetches current market data.
+2. Calls the `suggestPriceAdjustments` Genkit flow (from `src/ai/flows/update-market-prices-flow.ts`).
+3. Processes the AI's suggestions to calculate new prices.
+4. Updates the market state in Firestore.

+**How to Automate:**
+1.  **Set a Cron Secret:**
+    *   In your `.env` file, define a strong, random secret for `CRON_SECRET`.
+        ```env
+        CRON_SECRET=your_very_strong_and_random_secret_here
+        ```
+    *   This secret will be used to authorize requests to the API route.
+2.  **Deploy Your Application:** Ensure your Next.js application is deployed to a hosting environment (e.g., Firebase Hosting with Cloud Functions for Next.js, Vercel).
+3.  **Set up Cloud Scheduler (or similar cron service):**
+    *   Go to the Google Cloud Console for your Firebase project.
+    *   Navigate to Cloud Scheduler.
+    *   Create a new job:
+        *   **Frequency:** e.g., `0 */12 * * *` (every 12 hours at the start of the hour).
+        *   **Target type:** HTTP.
+        *   **URL:** The fully qualified URL of your deployed API route (e.g., `https://your-app-domain.com/api/admin/trigger-market-update`).
+        *   **HTTP method:** `POST`.
+        *   **Headers:** Add an `Authorization` header with the value `Bearer your_very_strong_and_random_secret_here` (replace with your actual `CRON_SECRET`).
+        *   **Body:** Can be empty or a simple JSON like `{}`.

+This setup will periodically call your API route, which in turn uses the AI flow to update market prices.
+**Note on Market Activity Logs:** The `update-market-prices-flow` is designed to potentially use aggregated market activity (buys/sells).
+Currently, the API route sends placeholder activity data.
+Full implementation would require logging player transactions to a separate Firestore collection (e.g., `marketActivityLogs`) and then aggregating this data before calling the flow.

+### Market Event Generation
+Similarly, the `createMarketEventFlow` (in `src/ai/flows/create-market-event-flow.ts`) can be triggered by a scheduled function to automatically generate and activate new market events.
+The setup would be similar to the market price updates, with a dedicated API route or Cloud Function calling this flow.

 ## Admin Panel

 The game includes an admin panel accessible at `/admin`.